LLNL/RAJA/docs/sphinx/user_guide/profiling_with_caliper.rst

   });

 .. note:: The RAJA KernelName feature lives under the expt namespace as it part of a new param reducer interface.
-          It will be removed from from expt once the new reducer interface has matured.
+          It will be removed from expt once the new reducer interface has matured.

+.. note:: The RAJA KernelName must be placed before the lambda to ensure proper behavior.

 =============================================
 Basic integration with vendor profiling tools
 =============================================
-Once Caliper is integrated and kernels are provided with a kernel name, the Caliper library provides various services to assist developers better understand their codes.
+Once Caliper is configured with RAJA and kernels are provided with a kernel name, the Caliper library provides various services to assist developers better understand their codes.
 For example the following command `CALI_CONFIG=cuda-activity-report,show_kernels ./bin/raja-forall-caliper` will report all CUDA related activity within an exectuable::